adonisjs/adonisjs.com/content/blog_posts/articles/use-tsx-for-your-template-engine.md

 ## Setting up TSX

-I have tried different packages to use TSX as a templating engine; [JSXTE](https://github.com/ncpa0/jsxte) and [Kita](https://github.com/kitajs/html) were the most advanced ones.

-We will use `@kitajs/html` during this tutorial, but feel free to use the one you prefer.
+I have tried different packages to use TSX as a templating engine.
+For this tutorial, we will use [`@kitajs/html`](https://github.com/kitajs/html), but feel free to use the one you prefer.

 First, you have to install the package.
 At the time of writing, this package is at version `3.1.1`.